An international review highlights major gaps in research on children in care, with little evidence on identity and participation in later life.

 Senior author Dr Tash Kennedy, from the Faculty of Medicine, Health and Life Science, added: ‘To truly support children in care, we need a complete picture of their lives, from their sense of identity to how they participate in their communities.
 By gathering this high-quality data, we can build the evidence base needed to improve long-term policy and practice.’

-The research forms part of the CARELINK Wales project, a wider collaboration led by HDR UK Wales.
-The initiative brings together experts from Swansea University, Bangor University, Public Health Wales, Cardiff University and the University of Manchester, with support from ADR Wales and the Centre for Population Health.
+The research is part of the CARELINK Wales project, led by HDR UK Wales.
+Partners include Bangor University, Public Health Wales, Cardiff University and the University of Manchester, with support from ADR Wales and the Centre for Population Health.

 The full research can be read here.